swiftlang/swift-package-manager/Documentation/Development.md

 SwiftPM uses [swift-ci](https://ci.swift.org) infrastructure for its continuous integration testing.
-The bots can be triggered on pull-requests if you have commit access, otherwise ask one of the code owner to trigger them for you.
+The bots can be triggered on pull-requests if you have commit access, otherwise ask one of the code owners to trigger them for you.
 The following commands are supported:

 ### @swift-ci please smoke test